a2nfinance/detrain/README.md

 ## Run examples using the DeTrain console
 Use this tool; you don't need to set up any environment, SSH to a remote node, and run commands manually.
 Follow these steps:
-- Deploy new nodes on Akash cloud.
+- Deploy new nodes on Akash.
 - Use [DeTrain console](detrain-console.a2n.finance) to create new pipelines.